baffoatta/baffoatta/README.md

 - 👋 Hi, I’m Happy Baffo

-I am a solution oriented software Developer, lifelong learner, and adventurer with background in web and software development.
-I enjoy development because of the satisfaction I get by overcoming challenges.
+I am a software Developer who enjoys development because of the satisfaction I get by overcoming challenges.
 I am motivated by the opportunity that software provides to positively impact the life of an individual, and the world as a whole.